Mega Millions jackpot hits $1.6B, thanks to worsening odds

 DES MOINES, Iowa (AP) — If it seems like lottery jackpots are getting larger and larger, it's because they are getting larger and larger.

 Tuesday night's Mega Millions estimated grand prize has hit a staggering $1.6 billion, continuing a trend of giant jackpots.
-It ties the largest lottery prize in U.S. history — and is bound to continue growing — and joins five other top 10 drawings in the last three years.
+It will be the largest lottery prize in U.S. history when someone finally hits it and will join five other top 10 drawings in the last three years.

 Lottery officials changed the odds in recent years to lessen the chance of winning a jackpot, which in turn increased the opportunity for top prizes to reach stratospheric levels.
 A look at how the numbers work out: